Ajn0r/scandi-quiz/README.md

 The project includes several features:

-- $ pages in total
+- 2 HTML pages, 3 JavaScript files and one CSS file.
-- $ different menu options
+- 3 different menu options
 - One contact form
 - A scorekeeping function
 - A function keeping track of which question the user is on.